-Network >> Ethernet >> Ethernet ARP Timeout ARP Timeout Service life of entries in the ARP table.
+Network >> Ethernet >> Ethernet

+ARP Timeout Service life of entries in the ARP table.
 The entry can be in seconds [ss], minutes and seconds [mm:ss] or hours, minutes, and seconds [hh:mm:ss].
 MAC and IP addresses are assigned to each other in the ARP table.
-The MTU settings MTU of the ... interface The maximum transfer unit (MTU) defines the maximum IP packet length that may be used for the relevant interface.
-The following applies for a VLAN interface: i As VLAN packets contain 4 bytes more than those without VLAN, certain drivers may have problems processing these larger packets.
+MTU of the interface The maximum transfer unit (MTU) defines the maximum IP packet length that may be used for the relevant interface.
+The following applies for a VLAN interface: As VLAN packets contain 4 bytes more than those without VLAN, certain drivers may have problems processing these larger packets.
 Such problems can be solved by reducing the MTU to 1496.
+ARP Timeout MTU of the interface